Over 100 Years In The Making

 100 years of Beaverbrooks

-Since the year 2000, The Beaverbrooks Charitable Trust has donated in excess of £12million to over 700 different charities.
+Since the year 2000, The Beaverbrooks Charitable Trust has donated over £16.3 million to over 750 charities.

 We’re proud to partner with some of the world’s best brands, including TAG Heuer, Omega and Breitling, to bring you exceptional collections of watches and jewellery.

-Our focus on charity and community work100 Years Of Enriching Lives
+Our focus on charity and community workDiscover Enriching Lives